theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.timings.mode`: Enables alternative total timing calculation modes.
 See [timing modes](#timing-modes).

     * `default` (default): Disables alternative total timing calculation modes.
-    * `smart`: Shows the alternative total timing calculation mode that best fits the selection.
+    * `best`: Shows the total timing calculation mode that best fits the selection.
+    * `smart`: Shows total timing calculation modes that are relevant to the selection.
-    * `all`: Shows all the alternative total timing calculation modes that apply to the selection.
+    * `all`: Shows all the total timing calculation modes that apply to the selection.

 * `z80-asm-meter.timings.hints`: Enables timing hints, read from the line comment.
 See [timing hints](#timing-hints).